 - A deductible not to exceed $500 per accident or illness

 Maintaining medical coverage is a condition of your J-1 visa status.
 The coverage must meet the U.S. State Department guidelines, which were sent to you with your visa application.
 If Lehigh University or your sponsoring agency is not providing medical coverage, you must purchase your own.
 You may select the medical insurance that is best for you and any family, as long as it provides the minimum coverage.
-Note: Lehigh health insurance plans do not cover Medical Evacuation and Repatriation automatically.
-You will need to add these coverages to your plan.
+Note: Lehigh health insurance plans do not cover Medical Evacuation and Repatriation.
+You will need to purchase a supplemental plan to cover these (see list below for possible providers).

 Lehigh University Health Insurance